lildwagz/myWebPersonal/content/authors/admin/_index.md

 ## About Me

- I was born in Blora, 2003 .I'm a skilled android  developer with 2+ years’ experience.
+ I'm a skilled android  developer with 2+ years’ experience.
 Capable of building mobile apps from scratch integrated with RESTful APIs also focus on user experience and performance. and also I'm into Data Engineering as well with 1 year of experience using sql and python to analyzing , sorting and maintaining data. looking forward to contributing my promblem solving skills.